 Strong fit

-Pre-seed to Series A startups with continuous product development needs.
-If your product is live and needs ongoing feature development — new capabilities, integrations, performance work, user feedback cycles — a subscription delivers consistent output without the six-to-twelve-week delay of a full-time hire.
+Pre-seed to Series A startups with continuous product needs.
+When a product is live and needs ongoing feature development (new capabilities, integrations, performance work, user feedback cycles), a subscription delivers consistent output without the six-to-twelve-week delay of a full-time hire.
+According to BLS data, software developer hiring continues to outpace most other categories, and that competition is part of why ramp time on a hire keeps stretching.

 Non-technical founders who need senior technical judgment alongside execution.
-A subscription with a senior engineer gives you someone who will push back on bad scope decisions, surface risks, and give honest estimates.
-You are not just buying hours; you are buying experienced judgment applied to your specific product.
+A subscription with a senior engineer gives you someone who pushes back on bad scope, surfaces risks, and gives honest estimates.
+You are not just buying hours.
+You are buying experienced judgment applied to a specific product.

 Growth-stage companies bridging to a full internal team.
-Many companies use a development subscription as a bridge: build the product through subscription, then hire full-time engineers when the codebase and team structure are clear.
-The subscription provides the output; a future hire provides the institutional ownership.
+Many companies use a development subscription as a bridge: build the product through the subscription, then hire full-time engineers when the codebase and team structure are clear.
+The subscription provides the output.
+A future hire provides the institutional ownership.

 Companies with variable workloads that do not justify a full-time hire.
-Some products have seasonal peaks, integration sprints, or feature launches that require intense short-term development followed by quieter maintenance periods.
-A subscription that can be paused or scaled is more flexible than a salaried engineer.
+Some products have seasonal peaks, integration sprints, or feature launches that need intense short-term development followed by quieter maintenance.
+A subscription that scales month to month is more flexible than a salary.

 Weaker fit

 Companies that need more than 40 hours per week of focused development.
 A subscription is fractional.
-If the product complexity and pace of work requires a full-time senior engineer, hire one.
+If the product complexity and pace require a full-time senior engineer, hire one.

 Projects with fixed deadlines and no ongoing needs after delivery.
 A one-time project with a clear end date is better priced as a project, not a subscription.
-Some providers do both; ask explicitly which model fits your situation.
+Some providers do both.
+Ask which model fits your situation.

 How to evaluate software development subscription providers